|

 |||||

-Just like with the auto industry, where the use of steel remain the standard for over half a century still after the advent of aluminum.
-Although, I would imagine you plan to keep these rain management products in service a lot longer than your car, and hopefully with little to no maintenance.
-It would be very costly to hire a detailer to scale your roof to clean and wax these painted steel covers and flashing a couple times each year, but if left unattended they will cause ugly rust stains long before they begin to form holes and fall apart like the roof caps I replaced (shown above).
+Just like with the auto industry, where the use of steel remain the standard for over half a century.
+Long after the advent of aluminum.
+Although, I imagine you expect to keep these rain management products in service with little to no maintenance a lot longer than your car.
+It would be very costly to hire a detailer to scale your roof to clean and wax painted steel covers and flashing a couple times each year, but if left unattended they will cause ugly rust stains long before they begin to form holes and fall apart like many of the roof caps I've replaced (shown above).
 Again, if built well copper products will not need maintenance or even cleaning.
 The custom labor, shipping, and installation cost that go into any of these projects account for well over 75% of the cost, so it is unwise to use a cheaper metal that will not hold up.
 Some reports will suggest that copper is only good for 50 to 60 years, but I also know that is based on standard 16oz copper.
-This thinner copper is only used to help minimize cost, so most sheet metal shops will use a very thin 12oz or 16oz copper, which will actually wear holes through it in that time-line (as seen in these photos below) and the soldered seams will crack apart.
+Thinner copper like that is only used to help minimize cost, so most sheet metal shops will use a very thin 12oz or 16oz copper, which will actually wear holes through it in that time-line (as seen in these photos below) and the soldered seams will crack apart.
 Water may not seem abrasive to the touch, but it has been known to wear down mountain given enough time.
 If it is not made well with sturdy materials then using copper is a moot point if it is just going to look all dented and fall apart.
-I have saved this copper scupper as an example to remind me what I work to avoid. |
+I have saved this thin copper scupper as an example to remind me what I work to avoid. |

 |||||